2020 UTV World Championship General Regulations

 ENTRANT: A UTV World Championship member whose entry is accepted for an event.

 DRIVER OF RECORD: The person listed on an official The UTV World Championship entry form to be the main operator of a vehicle entered in an event.
 The driver of record must sign all entry and release forms in person during the normal registration time in order to be eligible for points, prize money, and contingency awards in that event.
 Identification may be required during registration.
 Special consideration registration may be permitted with advanced approval of The UTV World Championship.
 Driver of Record is responsible for all actions of his/her team, pit crew and/or anyone associated with the Driver of Record / race vehicle number.
 Minimum age for drivers in any Car/Truck class is 14 years old, must be 14 by the date of the event.
+Exceptions may be made on a case-by-case basis.
 Co-driver age is not restricted.

 CO-DRIVER: A person listed on an official The UTV World Championship entry form as a cooperator of a vehicle that is eligible to drive or ride during the course of the race.
 The co-driver must sign all entry and release forms in person during the normal registration time at the same time as the driver of record is signing all entry and release forms.
 Identification may be required during registration.
 Special consideration registration may be permitted with advanced approval of The UTV World Championship.